See where to stay in Chianti — from vineyard farmhouses to charming villas

 • easy to get to (with lots of parking)

-• a treasure trove of art, history and great flavors
+• a treasure trove of art, history and great flavors, particularly wine

 Let's start with its history to understand what we see today.

-Greve's history is connected to the beautiful Castle of Montefioralle located above the town, when it served as the castle's marketplace in the 13th century.
-The strategic position at the crossroads of three important pilgrimage roads - the Chiantigiana road, the road to Valdarno and the road to Val di Pesa - favored its economic growth.
+Let's head back to the 13th century, since Greve was the marketplace for the beautiful castle of Montefioralle which is located on the hill right above the town.
+The strategic position at the crossroads of three important roads used for pilgrimage south towards Rome - the Chiantigiana road, the road to Valdarno and the road to the Val di Pesa - favored its economic growth.
 At the beginning of the 1500s, the curious shaped square was already built and was later described by the Grand Duke Leopold I as "a beautiful square where every Saturday a big market of livestock and foodstuff takes place".

 Flowers in Greve in Chianti

-That market is still taking place every Saturday even today - minus the livestock, but there are plenty of stalls with fresh fruit and veggies, cheese, olives, household goods, flowers and a bit of fashion!
+That market is still taking place every Saturday even today - minus the livestock - but there are plenty of stalls with fresh fruit and vegetables, cheese, olives, household goods, flowers and a bit of textiles in shape of clothes and household linens!

 The Main Square

-Piazza Matteotti is the main point of reference in Greve and even if it isn't "square", it is still the focal point of the town.
+Piazza Matteotti is the main point of reference in Greve and even if it isn't in the shape of a "square", it is still the focal point of the town.
 What makes the place particular, apart from its strange shape, is the portico on three sides of the square.
-The portico continues to serve as the frame for boutique shops, artisans workshops and restaurants.
+The portico was used as protection from sun and rain for the market sellers and the general population through time and today continues to serve as a frame to the boutique shops, artisans workshops and restaurants that live all around the square.

-Some of these shops are particularly famous drawing locals and tourists alike for their quality and diversity of goods: the Antica Macelleria Falorni, a Tuscan butcher shop that has been in the same spot since 1729, and the Bottega dell'Artigianato, a shop specialized in hand-woven baskets and products made in olive wood.
+Some of these shops are particularly famous, drawing locals and tourists alike for their quality and diversity of goods.
+One is the Antica Macelleria Falorni, a Tuscan butcher shop that has been in the same spot since 1729, and the other is the Bottega dell'Artigianato, a shop specialized in hand-woven baskets and products made in olive wood.

 Portico around market square in Greve in Chianti

-The covered sidewalks on either side are an excellent place to relax and do a bit of people watching, at one of the many restaurants, cafes and enotecas.
-More shops and enticing restaurants are also located down via Roma and via Garibaldi, at the top and bottom of the square.
+The covered sidewalks on either side are an excellent place to relax and do a bit of people watching from the tables set out by one of the many restaurants, cafes or wine shops.
+More shops and restaurants with enticing menus are also located further down via Roma and via Garibaldi, the two streets at the top and bottom of the square.
 The beauty of Greve is that it is compact and you can easily visit everywhere by foot.

 Butcher and salumi in Greve in Chianti